 Here are the steps to create your own body scrub recipe from scratch:

 1. Begin by choosing your container.
-For my homemade scrubs recipes that were created for this article I used an 8 oz. plastic low profile jar with a straight sided lid.
-Pantry jars also work great for homemade scrubs!
+For my homemade body scrub recipes that were created for this article, I used an 8 oz. plastic low profile jar with a straight sided lid.
+Pantry jars also work great for DIY body scrubs!

 3. If you are using two dry ingredients in equal quantity, fill your container you’ve chosen half way with the first dry ingredient.
 Place a large glass bowl onto your digital scale and hit tare.
 Now fill the glass bowl with dry ingredient number one.
 Record how much this ingredient in the amount poured into your bowl weighs in your unit of choice – either ounces or grams – on paper for your recipe.